-Prairie Wind & Silver Sage – Friends of Grasslands Inc. (PWSS) in Val Marie, Saskatchewan requires one full time Summer Coordinator for the period May 4 – August 31, 2020.
+Prairie Wind & Silver Sage – Friends of Grasslands Inc. (PWSS) in Val Marie, Saskatchewan requires one full time Summer Coordinator for the period May 3 – August 31, 2021.
 The position pays $15.00/hour.
 Application deadline is March 15, 2021.

 PWSS is a recognized ecomuseum, art gallery, gift shop and espresso bar located in a remote, small rural village.
-Val Marie is the Gateway to Grasslands National Park, an international destination, and candidates should be prepared to interact with visitors from around the world.
+Val Marie is the Gateway to Grasslands National Park, an international destination, and candidates should be prepared to interact with visitors, online and potentially in person as Covid permits.

 Note that PWSS’s Heritage Building has stairs and no elevator, and staff are required to retrieve items from the basement.
-In addition, building logistics require mobility in a small space.
 Housing is not included with the position but PWSS will assist in finding accommodation for the successful candidate.

 Prairie Wind & Silver Sage is an independent non-profit organization with charitable status.
 It is not an agency of Parks Canada and is not operationally dependent on Parks Canada or any other office of government.

-Submit an application with cover letter and resume by email before March 20, 2020 to firstname.lastname@example.org.
-Applications may be considered as they are received so candidates are encouraged to apply early.
+Submit an application with cover letter and resume by email before March 15, 2021 to firstname.lastname@example.org.
+Applications will be considered as they are received so candidates are encouraged to apply early.

 This position is made possible by Young Canada Works grant funding.
 To be considered, a candidate must be: